Gawdl3y/atom-build-papyrus/README.md

 If you add, remove, or rename a project file, make sure you run `build:refresh-targets` in the command palette.

 ### Manual configuration
-If you aren't using project files (Skyrim doesn't support them), then you can also configure the build settings in a configuration file called `.papyrus.json`.
+If you aren't using project files (Skyrim doesn't support them), then you can also configure the build settings in a JSON, CSON, or YAML configuration file called `.build-papyrus.json`, `.build-papyrus.cson`, or `.build-papyrus.yml`.
 This should also go in your root directory.
 The possible settings:

 | Option            | Type     | Default                   | Details                                                                                        |